Shapeshifters8b8t/Everything8b8t/Duping/README.md

 (Invented by AcaiBerii) Similar to the log dupe, but you use planks instead of logs.
 Output only good for redstone and cannot be reused like the log dupe.

 # Conserving resources
-For my dupes, I prefer using the log dupe to make planks, and then using the stick dupe to dupe after that.
+(AcaiBerii) For my dupes, I prefer using the log dupe to make planks, and then using the stick dupe to dupe after that.